phpman > man > CREATE_AGGREGATE(7)

 are marked READ_WRITE.)

-when the aggregate is used as a window function for a window with moving frame start (that
+the aggregate is used as a window function for a window with moving frame start (that is, a

-is, a frame start mode other than UNBOUNDED PRECEDING).
-Conceptually, the forward
+frame start mode other than UNBOUNDED PRECEDING).
+Conceptually, the forward transition

-transition function adds input values to the aggregate's state when they enter the window
+function adds input values to the aggregate's state when they enter the window frame from the

 The forward transition function for moving-aggregate mode is not allowed to return NULL as